 Where can I obtain the appropriate application form?

-The Place of Assembly Licence application form is available here
+The application form to apply for a Place of Assembly Licence is available via the link.

 What information should I provide in support of my licence application?